PromptAI/promptdialog/docs/webhook/02-webhook.md

 Welcome to explore Webhook-based usage scenarios and share with us.

 ## Create business orders
-Suppose a customer places an order for five apples at a fruit store, and the user's order information is synchronized to the order system.
+Suppose a customer places an order for three apples at a fruit store, and the user's order information is synchronized to the order system.
 Here we focus on how to synchronize information to the order system.

 API of place fruit order: